Nicholas-Nazario/twitterLens/README.md

 # Running Web App

-The follwoing instructions can be used to run the web application
+The following instructions can be used to run the web application

 ```bash
 cd twitterlens